Are early childhood educators getting a pay rise in Australia?

 Will the pay increase for early childhood educators be paid in 2024?

-The government will fund a ten per cent pay rise for educators and teachers from December 2024 and a further five per cent from December 2025.
+The government will fund a ten per cent pay rise for educators and teachers from December 2024 and a further five per cent from December 2025 through the worker retention payment.
 That’s a pay increase of at least $103 per week for a typical educator paid at the award rate (increasing to at least $155 per week from December 2025).

 This pay rise will take effect from 2 December 2024.
-Depending on when your service’s application is received, you will receive your pay rise with pay backdated from 2 December 2024.
+Depending on when your service provider’s application is received, you will receive your pay rise with pay backdated from 2 December 2024.

 Who can access the government-funded pay rise for educators?